lz199144/face-alignment-at-3000fps/README.md

 ## Run

 `$ ./FaceAlignment camera num`
-Num is you camera name(origin is 0).
+Num is your camera name(origin is 0).

 ## By `Jason LZ`